thecloudwalkerx/Waiter-Robot/README.md

 - **Sensor Logic:**
   - **Forward:** Only the Middle Sensor is active (`MS` ON, `LS` and `RS` OFF).
-  - **Turn Left:** Left sensor ON, Right sensor OFF (MS may vary).
+  - **Turn Left:** Left sensor ON, Right sensor OFF.
-  - **Turn Right:** Right sensor ON, Left sensor OFF (MS may vary).
+  - **Turn Right:** Right sensor ON, Left sensor OFF.
   - **Sharp Left:** Middle and Left sensors ON, Right sensor OFF.
   - **Sharp Right:** Middle and Right sensors ON, Left sensor OFF.
   - **Stop:** All sensors ON, or no sensors ON.

 - **Movement Functions:**
-  - Each function sets the motor driver pins for a brief duration and then stops using `stopBot()`.
+  - Each function sets the motor driver pins for a brief duration and then calls `stopBot()` to halt the robot before the next action.
   - This step-based control allows the robot to adjust direction based on the line detected by the sensors.

-- **Acceleration & Motor Control (Enhanced Version):**
+- **Optional Enhancements:**
-  - Optional PWM-based speed ramping can be used to provide smooth acceleration and deceleration.
+  - PWM-based speed ramping can be added for smooth acceleration and deceleration.
   - Differential motor speeds improve precision when navigating curves.
   - Functions like `moveForward()`, `moveSlightLeft()`, `moveSlightRight()`, `sharpLeft()`, and `sharpRight()` can be tuned with speed parameters for smoother motion.